Pachamama: Modern-day rituals

-Pachamama and her son-husband, Inti, are worshiped as benevolent deities in the area known as Tawantinsuyu.
-Tawantinsuyu is the name of the former Inca Empire, and the region stretches through the Andean mountains in present-day Bolivia, Ecuador, Chile, Peru, and northern Argentina.
+Pachamama and her son-husband, Inti, are worshipped as benevolent deities in the area known as Tawantinsuyu.
+Tawantinsuyu is the name of the former Inca Empire, and the region stretches through the Andean mountains in present-day Bolivia, Ecuador, Chile, Peru, Colombia and northern Argentina.
 People usually give a toast to honor Pachamama before meetings and festivities.
 In some regions, people perform a special kind of libation known as a challa on a daily basis.
 They spill a small amount of chicha on the floor, for the goddess, and then drink the rest.